Amateur Radio Astronomy

 This has led to some overreaction by others proving the obvious that spectrum analysis of random noise has a high probability of producing noise peaks at the pulsar frequency.

-The folding algorithm is far more effective than spectral techniques in recovering a true pulsar but its highly selective
+The folding algorithm is highly selective and is far more effective than spectral techniques, such as FFT, in recovering a true pulsar.

-filtering property also discovers residual noise spike ambiguities that become more troublesome at low pulsar SNRs.
+Its fine filtering property also identifies residual noise spike ambiguities that become more troublesome at low pulsar SNRs.

 The investigation reported on this site is based on a measured scientific study of methods to discriminate low SNR pulsar pulses from RFI and noise spikes.